mooreatv/BetterVendorPrice/README.md

 (check the different views and stack info using shift and not in the config)

 ## Background/Why is it useful?
 Sometimes the regular vendor price isn't enough to decide what to keep and what to discard:

 For instance imagine you have 4 something that sell for 12s and 2 of something else for for 8s and both are dropping right now

 Well assuming they both stack in 5 max, you should get rid of the 4 as you can get 20s from that slot with the other item (vs 15s for the other)

 But if one stacks in 20 and the other in 5 or 10, the calculation changes !

 Unless you are a math wiz and can do all that in your head (and if you know the stacking size), you can use this addon to guide you! (and if a math wiz, it'll tell you the stacking size too which you can't know otherwise)

 ## More info
-Works for both BfA and WoW Classic (where it's even more useful given lack of default vendor price)
+Works for both Shadowlands and WoW Classic (Era, SoM, and TBC where it's even more useful given lack of default vendor price)

 Get the binary release using [curseforge](https://www.curseforge.com/wow/addons/better-vendor-price)/twitch client or on wowinterface